Shamininski/Angular_Intro/AngularPresentation.md

 <!-- Justine's Section-->
-Class & Styles Binding
+## <a name="chapter5"/>Class & Styles Binding

-In this article, we are going to learn how to bind classes and styles to an HTML element.
+In this part, we are going to learn how to bind classes and styles to an HTML element.
 First, let us create a new class, as shown below

 @Component({
            selector: "my-tuts",
            template: `<h2>{{title}}</h2>`,
            styles: [`.myClass{
 				        color:red;
-			}']
+			    }'
+            ]
 	})